Ray Chan (art director): Career

 Chan began his career in 1993 with The Secret Rapture.
 He first joined Marvel Studios on Thor: The Dark World as a supervising art director.
 His credits as a supervising art director included Guardians of the Galaxy, Avengers: Age of Ultron, Doctor Strange, Avengers: Infinity War, Avengers: Endgame and Spider-Man: Far From Home.
 Chan's credits as a production designer included The Falcon and the Winter Soldier, Ant-Man and the Wasp: Quantumania, Dungeons & Dragons: Honor Among Thieves, and Deadpool & Wolverine.
 Chan's credits as art director also include King Arthur, Monte Carlo, Nanny McPhee, National Treasure, Blood Diamond, Knight and Day, Wrath of the Titans, Alien vs. Predator and Children of Men.
 He was featured on Marvel Studios: Assembled in 2021.

 Nominated for it five times, Chan won the ADG Excellence in Production Design Award for his work on Guardians of the Galaxy in 2015 and for his work on Avengers: Endgame in 2020.

 Personal life and death

 Chan was married to Lindsay Gibbon, an architect, and had two children, Caspar and Sebastian.

-Chan died from an intracerebral hemorrhage near his home in Wales on 23 April 2024, at the age of 56.
+Chan died near his home in Wales on 23 April 2024, at the age of 56.
 His final film, Deadpool & Wolverine, was released three months later and was dedicated in his memory.

 At the 97th Academy Awards, there was a tribute to his name in the In Memoriam section.
 Chan was also similarly remembered at the 78th British Academy Film Awards.